Author: Dr. Jean-Paul Rodrigue

-Derived from the Greek term logistikos (to calculate), the word logistics is polysemic.
-In the 19th century, the military referred to it as the art of combining all means of transport, revictualling, and sheltering of troops.
-In a contemporary setting, it refers to the set of operations required for goods to be made available on markets or to specific locations.
-The growth of freight flows has been a fundamental component of contemporary economic systems changes at the global, regional, and local scales, which has made logistics increasingly relevant.
-These changes are not merely quantitative with more freight in circulation, but also structural and operational.
+Derived from the Greek logistikos (to calculate), the word logistics is polysemic.
+In the 19th century, the military referred to it as the art of combining all means of transport, revictualling, and sheltering troops.
+In a contemporary setting, it refers to the operations required for goods to be available on markets or in specific locations.
+The growth of freight flows has been a fundamental component of contemporary economic systems changes at the global, regional, and local scales, making logistics increasingly relevant.
+These changes are not merely quantitative, with more freight in circulation, but also structural and operational.
 Structural changes mainly involve manufacturing systems with their expanded geography of production, while operational changes mainly concern freight transportation with its geography of distribution, namely intermodal transport systems.
-As such, the fundamental question does not necessarily reside in the nature, origins, and destinations of freight movements, but how this freight is moving.
+As such, the fundamental question does not necessarily reside in the nature, origins, and destinations of freight flows, but in how this freight is moving.
 New modes of production are concomitant with new modes of distribution, which brings forward the realm of logistics; the science of physical distribution.

-The application of logistics enables greater efficiency of movements with an appropriate choice of modes, terminals, routes, and scheduling.
+Logistics enables greater efficiency of freight mobility with an appropriate choice of modes, terminals, routes, and scheduling.
 The implied purpose of logistics is to make available goods, raw materials, and commodities, fulfilling four major requirements related to order, delivery, quality, and cost fulfillment.
 Logistics is thus a multidimensional value-added activity, including production, location, time, and control of elements of the supply chain.
-It thus enables a better managerial level of space-time relations and as such, an important aspect of transport geography.
-Logistics acts as the material and organizational support of globalization, requiring a complex set of decisions to be made concerning an array of issues such as the location of suppliers, the transport modes to be used, where the freight will be stored, and the timing and sequencing of deliveries.
+It thus enables a better managerial level of space-time relations and, as such, an essential aspect of transport geography.
+Logistics acts as the material and organizational support of globalization, requiring a complex set of decisions concerning an array of issues, such as the location of suppliers, the transport modes to be used, where the freight will be stored, and the timing and sequencing of deliveries.

 The distinction between logistics and supply chain management can be subject to contention since the terms are often used interchangeably.
 Previously, logistics tended to focus on transportation and warehousing aspects, while supply chain management would consider sourcing as well as final distribution.
 In recent years the meaning of both has converged.
-Thus, logistics and supply chain management can be considered as similar and interchangeable terms, but the term supply chain management is usually considered to be more comprehensive since it also considers the competitive aspects of distribution.
+Thus, logistics and supply chain management can be considered similar and interchangeable terms.
+Still, it can be argued that the term supply chain management is usually considered more comprehensive since it also considers the competitive aspects of distribution.
 Activities comprising logistics include physical distribution; the derived transport segment, and materials management; the induced transport segment.